OpenEvalProject/evals/manuscripts/elife-85902/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/85902/elife-85902-fig8-v2.jpg)

-**Figure 8.:** C9ORF72 antisense C4G2 repeat expanded RNAs.C9ORF72 antisense C4G2 repeat expanded RNAs activate PKR/eIF2α-dependent integrated stress response and lead to neurotoxicity independent of DPR proteins.
+**Figure 8.:** C9ORF72 antisense C4G2 repeat expanded RNAs activate PKR/eIF2α-dependent integrated stress response and lead to neurotoxicity independent of DPR proteins.

 Several studies argue against the toxicity from either sense G4C2 or antisense C4G2 repeat expanded RNAs and associated RNA foci.
 In one study, Drosophila expressing intronic (G4C2)160 repeats show abundant sense RNA foci in the nucleus but have little DPR proteins and no neurodegeneration, suggesting that sense RNA foci is insufficient to cause toxicity in this model (Tran et al., 2015).
 Two other elegant studies generated Drosophila expressing interrupted G4C2 repeats by inserting stop codons every 12 repeats in all reading frames to prevent RAN translation.
 These Drosophila do not show any toxicity, whereas those expressing pure G4C2 repeats of similar sizes do despite comparable sense RNA foci accumulation.
 Similarly, Drosophila expressing interrupted antisense repeat expanded RNAs do not show any deficits, suggesting that antisense C4G2 RNAs are not toxic in this model system (Mizielinska et al., 2014; Moens et al., 2018).
 However, expressing the same antisense interrupted repeat construct (C4G2)108RO causes motor axonopathy in zebrafish (Swinnen et al., 2018).
 Consistent with this, we show that (C4G2)108RO is toxic to primary cortical neurons, which is partially rescued by the reduction of PKR (Figure 4G).
 The PKR-dependent toxicity is also observed in zebrafish expressing antisense (C4G2)70 RNAs (Figure 7B–D and Figure 7—figure supplement 1B and C).
 It is interesting to note that PKR, constitutively and ubiquitously expressed in vertebrate cells including zebrafish, is not found in plants, fungi, protists, or invertebrates such as Drosophila (Martinez et al., 2021).
 This may partially explain the difference in toxicities caused by the antisense C4G2 repeat expanded RNAs in Drosophila, zebrafish, and primary neurons.